Physical Therapy in Austin TX

-Physical Therapy involves the direct treatment of physical injuries.
-We work to assist people in returning to their previous functional status.
-The emphasis is always on the goals that the patient has in mind.
-This can be as simple as returning to daily activities, the physical demands of work or as advanced as retuning to sports.
-The goal of Physical Therapy is also to educate the individual on the underlying cause of their symptoms/injury in order to help them prevent a recurrence of problems in the future.
+Physical therapy involves the direct treatment of physical injuries.
+Here at Greater Austin Physical Therapy our top notch physical therapists work to assist people in returning to their previous functional status.
+Our emphasis is always on the goals that the patient has in mind, which can be as simple as returning to daily activities and the physical demands of work, or as advanced as retuning to various sports activites.
+Another goal of physical therapy is to educate the patient on the underlying causes of their symptoms and/or injuries in order to help them prevent a recurrence of problems in the future.

-Our Physical Therapists work with individuals of all ages.
-When people think of Physical Therapy, they often think that it is only for individuals who have had an injury or surgery.
-We also work with individuals suffering from chronic aches and pains who have not had a specific injury.
+Our physical therapy specialists work with individuals of all ages.
+One common misconception when people think of physical therapy is that they often think that it is only for individuals who have had an injury or surgery; however, physical therapy is also beneficial for individuals suffering from chronic aches and pains who have not had a specific injury.

-Your Physical Therapist will use a very comprehensive approach in determining exactly what you will need to obtain the maximum benefit from your rehab.
-First, your therapist will do a thorough evaluation and then develop a customized plan of care that addresses all of these specific findings.
-A home exercise program is developed with your goals in mind.
+Your physical therapist will use a comprehensive approach in determining exactly what you will need to obtain the maximum benefit from your physical rehabilitation.
+First, your therapist will do a thorough evaluation, and then they will develop a customized plan of care that addresses all of your specific issues.
+Your therapist will also develop a home exercise program with your specific goals in mind.
 This home program is to be performed on a structured timeline provided by your therapist and must be adhered to in order to maximize your results.
 Please dress comfortably in loose fitting clothing to allow your therapist access to the affected part of you body.

 How do I make an appointment?